Time to answer the age-old question… What to pack, what to pack, what to pack?

 From there I looked at the items I chose and sat at my computer.
 I wrote myself a list of all the ways I could wear each item.
 I am only going to be gone for 14 days.
 So, my goal was to pack 1 outfit a day for 7 days.

-I mean 6 shirts and 6 pants are really good.
+I mean 6 shirts and 6 pairs of pants are really good.
 Which gave me 12 outfits.
 I will also be able to do laundry.
 12 outfits aren’t bad for mixing and matching all the items.
 I don’t mind repeating outfits.
 I am not picky.

 The biggest issue is now done and out of the way, for now.

-What about the other essentials to pack?
+What about the other essentials?

 First thing first, when it came to beauty products… I am a minimalist.
 Because I am staying with family, my cousin, and her daughter.
 I figured I wouldn’t need shampoo, conditioner or body wash.
 They will have it, if not I can buy it at the store.